-Micon conducted a site visit between May 21 and 24, 2013 and discussions were held between July 16 and 18, 2013 in Toronto with Unigold personnel, regarding the Project, exploration results, procedures and other topics.
+Micon conducted a site visit to the Candelones Project between May 21 and 24, 2013 and discussions were held between July 16 and 18, 2013 in Toronto with Unigold personnel, regarding the Project, exploration results, resource estimate procedures and other topics.
+Further discussions related to the underground mineral resource estimate, that is the subject of this report, were held in January and February, 2015.